gardenlinux/gardenlinux/tests/README.md

 Obtain credentials by using the following command to authenticate to Google Cloud Platform and set up the API access token:

     gcloud auth application-default login

+Depending on your account, setting a quota project might also be required:

+    gcloud auth application-default set-quota-project my-company-project

 Use the following test configuration: